Medical expert of the article

 - weakly positive.

-Allergy tests include not only skin tests, but also a blood test that helps the doctor identify the type of allergy.
-A blood test is shown to any patient, with any forms of allergy.
+Allergy tests include not only skin tests, but also a blood test, which helps the doctor identify the type of allergy.
+Blood tests are recommended for any patient, with any form of allergy.